unisse-courses/s15-mp6/README.md

 # Shareventory

 # How to Run
-* access the website at: http://shareventory.herokuapp.com/
+* Online: access the website at: http://shareventory.herokuapp.com/
+* Locally: type "heroku local web" on cmd at the project folder

 ## Team Members: